Gatekeepers (game show): Rules

-The rules of Gatekeepers is basically similar to 1 vs. 100 but also crosses with Are You Smarter than a 5th Grader?; a team of three celebrities (or contestants) faced off against 36 different Primary 5 and 6 Students from a school, each seated in a cubicle.
+The rules of Gatekeepers is basically similar to 1 vs. 100 but also crosses with Are You Smarter than a 5th Grader?; a team of three celebrities (or contestants) faced off against 36 different Primary 5 and 6 students from a school, each seated in a cubicle.
 A contestant choose from one of the eight possible subjects, and a multiple-choice question with four options is revealed.
 As like 1 vs. 100, the students are given a short amount of time to lock in their answer before the contestant is given the opportunity to answer the question.
 If the contestant answers correctly, all the students that answered the question incorrectly are eliminated from further play, bringing the team closer to winning the game.
 The amount of money in the team's bank also increases by a fixed rate of S$500, which is dependent on the number of students eliminated in that question.
 However, if the contestant is incorrect, their turn ends and no money will be banked for the team.
 The contestant's turn ends automatically after answering his or her eighth question, after which the contestant has to step down for the remainder of the game.
 Unlike 1 vs. 100, contestants or teams may not walk away at any point during the game, and all three contestants were required to participate.

 The game ends when all members of either side have been eliminated.
 If the team successfully eliminated every one of 36 students per every correct answer, the team will win whatever they've banked at the end of the game, which would go to a charity of their choice.
-If all the members were eliminated and at least one student survives at the end of the game, the team loses while the school wins any money they have left at the end.
+If all the members of the team were eliminated and at least one student survives at the end of the game, the team loses while the school wins any money they have left at the end.
 Up to S$18,000 can be won from one team at the end of the game, whichever if all 36 students have either survived or eliminated by the team at the end of the game.